Nainik2509/Vuexy-React-Next-Js/docs/guide/development/access-control.md

 You can find CASL configuration in `src/configs/acl` folder.

 We've also created a `Can` context to verify user abilities.
-You can find the context in `src/utility/Can.js`
+You can find the context in `src/@core/context/Can.tsx`

-Let's explore ACL related files:
+Let's explore ACL related fileFwars:

-- **ability.ts**: This file exports ACL ability.
+- **ability.ts**: This file check exports ACL ability.
 - **initialAbility.ts**: This file exports users initial ability.

 ## ability.ts

-It imports `initialAbility` & exports current user's ability.
-If user is not logged in or user's ability isn't retrieved from localStorage then it uses `initialAbility` defined in `initialAbility`.js file.
+This file imports `initialAbility` & exports current user's ability.
+If user is not logged in or user's ability isn't available from localStorage then it uses `initialAbility` defined in `initialAbility.ts` file.

-Once user logs in ability is updated using ability.update(newAbility) from Can Context.
+Once user logs in ability is updated using ability.update(newAbility) using Can Context.
 Sample newAbility array:

 ```js
 newAbility: [